Intensive Course Lecturers and Presenters

 Michelle has undertaken consultancy work for the United Nations High Commissioner for Refugees, and training of refugee tribunal members in New Zealand and Australia.
 She is Editor in Chief (with Lauren van Waas) of the Statelessness and Citizenship Review.
 Michelle is also an Advisory Board Member of the Melbourne Journal of International Law and an Associate Member of the International Association of Refugee and Migration Law Judges.
 She is a Board member and Deputy Chair of AMES Australia.

-Radha GovilRadha Govil is a Senior Legal Officer in the Division of International Protection at UNHCR, where she has worked on issues relating to nationality and statelessness since 2010.
-Radha has helped to develop many of UNHCR's key doctrinal and policy positions on statelessness, including in relation to the definition of a stateless person under international law, particular standards in the 1961 Convention, as well as conceiving the #IBelong Campaign to End Statlessness and its implementation framework.
+Radha GovilRadha Govil is Deputy Director of the Peter McMullin Centre on Statelessness at Melbourne Law School.
+Until recently, she was a Senior Legal Officer in the Division of International Protection at UNHCR, where she has worked on issues relating to nationality and statelessness since 2010.
+Radha has helped to develop many of UNHCR's key doctrinal and policy positions on statelessness, including in relation to the definition of a stateless person under international law, particular standards in the 1961 Convention, as well as conceiving the #IBelong Campaign to End Statelessness and its implementation framework.
 Radha advises Governments, UNHCR operations and partner organisations around the world on how to prevent and reduce statelessness, and has developed a number of policy and practical tools to support them in this effort.
 Prior to working at UNHCR, Radha worked as a solicitor in Australia at Mallesons Stephen Jaques (now King Wood Mallesons).
-She holds an LL.B. and a BA from the University of Melbourne and a Master's Public International Law from the London School of Economics and Political Science for which she was awarded the Lauterpacht-Higgens and Georg Schwazenberger prizes.
+She holds an LL.B. and a BA from the University of Melbourne and a Master’s in Public International Law from the London School of Economics and Political Science for which she was awarded the Lauterpacht-Higgens and Georg Schwazenberger prizes.

 Andrea ImmanuelAndrea Marilyn Pragashini Immanuel (B.A.B.L.
 (Honours) School of Excellence in Law, The Tamil Nadu Dr. Ambedkar Law University and LLM Utrecht University) is a PhD candidate at the Peter McMullin Centre on Statelessness.
 Her research project is on nationality and statelessness in armed conflict.